StacyCash/blog-posts/omniplan/2022/state-management/state-management.md

 ## Enter the Redux Pattern with NgRx

 We decided that the best way to go forward was to use the Redux pattern with NgRx.
-The learning curve was a bit steep, but if used correctly it would solve th problems that we had.
+The learning curve was a bit steep, but if used correctly it would solve the problems that we had.

 So what is redux?
 Put simply, it is a library that allows us to manage our state in one location for each of our modules.

 The state is split into 5 parts:

 * Store: A central location for all of our state.
 It is the only place where we can access the state.
+The data in the store is immutable - it can be replaced, but not changed.
 * Selector: Functions that return a small slice of the state
 * Actions: Functions we can call to change the state
 * Reducers: Functions that tale the current state, an action, and  return a new state